Accretion, Evaporation and Superradiance Phase Diagram of (Primordial) Black Holes and $10^{-21}-10^{21}$ eV Scalar, Vector, Tensor Fields

 {\bf Light Black Holes as Boson Probes.} Black holes can interact with scalar (or pseudoscalar such as axionlike), vector (dark photon and/or photon with effective mass via interactions with plasma) and spin-2 particles, and the interaction strength is set by the instability rate.
 For larger instability rates (especially for light BHs) even small spin values are enough for BH to enter superradiance.
 This minimum spin value also defines a minimum boson mass the BH can interact, hence for high instability rate smaller mass bosons could interact with BH.
 The upper mass limit for the boson is set by the maximum allowed spin value which is $a=1$ corresponding to speed of light.
 Therefore, BH probes a range of boson mass starting from the minimum boson mass corresponding to minimum superradiance spin until maximum boson mass corresponding to the nearly speed of light rotation.
 If the spin value is large, this allows probing large range of boson masses.

 For a given BH mass and spin, there is a corresponding mass range that can be probed for scalar, vector and tensor (spin-2) particles.
-The superradiance bounds for black holes heavier than solar mass (stellar to supermassive) have been studied in detail \cite{SRcond,SRcond1,SRreview,Dias:2023ynv,Stott:2020gjj,Unal:2020jiy,Roy:2021uye,Chen:2022nbb,Chen:2021lvo}, hence we focus on the parameter space probed by light primordial black holes (subsolar mass) \cite{Rosa:2017ury,Bernal:2021yyb,Branco:2023frw,Richarte:2021fbi,Mazde:2022sdx,Calza:2023rjt}.
+The superradiance bounds for black holes heavier than solar mass (stellar to supermassive) have been studied in detail \cite{SRcond,SRcond1,SRreview,Dias:2023ynv,Stott:2020gjj,Unal:2020jiy,Roy:2021uye,Chen:2022nbb,Chen:2021lvo}, hence we focus on the parameter space probed by light primordial black holes (subsolar mass) that can have a rich phenomenology including dark matter, dark radiation, induced gravitational wave, superradiance and baryogengesis scenarios \cite{Khlopov:1985fch,Rosa:2017ury,Bernal:2021yyb,Branco:2023frw,Richarte:2021fbi,Mazde:2022sdx,Calza:2023rjt,Hooper:2019gtx,Papanikolaou:2020qtd,Bernal:2022oha,March-Russell:2022zll,Gehrman:2022imk}.
 We assume hypothetical detection of spinning ($a \sim 0.7$) black holes, ${\rm BH_{1-12}}$, with masses

 We show in Figure \ref{figall} that each spinning BH will allow us to probe a mass range of nearly 2-9 decades (an example model for wide range of PBHs is given in Ref. \cite{Franciolini:2022pav} and late formation in \cite{Chakraborty:2022mwu}.